worldbank/OpenNightLights/onl/tutorials/mod5_5_video.md

-# VIDEO: Plots
+# VIDEO: Statistical analysis

-This video is from a workshop hosted as part of the Geo4Dev 2020 Symposium and Workshop and covers the material in Module 4.
-The relevant portion is in the first part of the video (the rest of the video covers material in Module 5).
+This video is from a workshop hosted as part of the Geo4Dev 2020 Symposium and Workshop and covers the material in Module 5.
+The relevant portion is in the latter part of the video (the first part covers covers material in Module 4).

 [![IMAGE ALT TEXT](http://img.youtube.com/vi/3qfc8YPAugc/0.jpg)](http://www.youtube.com/watch?v=3qfc8YPAugc "Video Title")